Online speech therapy games

 Using online speech therapy games in teletherapy is a huge time-saver when it comes to planning and prepping for sessions.
 Several websites have games and activities specifically designed to target a variety of speech and language therapy goals.

-That means you can log on for your teletherapy session, screen share a favorite resource, and instantly start working on therapy goals with your client.
-The time spent creating and editing your own materials is cut down to a minimum or not needed at all.
+That means you can log on for your teletherapy session, screen-share a favorite resource, and instantly start working on therapy goals with your client.
+The time spent creating and editing your own materials is minimal or not needed.

-Another big benefit of using online speech therapy games in sessions is the motivation factor.
+Another benefit of online speech therapy games in sessions is the motivation factor.
 Most kids are big fans of anything technology-related.

 With access to videos and games centered around just about any topic, you're sure to find something that keeps your client’s attention.
 Not to mention, fun online speech therapy games are more likely to maintain their motivation to work hard in therapy.